VectorBarks/smart-climate/README.md

    - Update intervals and adaptive adjustment rates
    - Weather integration settings for predictive strategies
    - Seasonal adaptation parameters and outdoor temperature buckets
+   - **NEW in v1.5.3-beta**: Intelligent Probe Scheduler with learning profiles
    - Default target temperature (16-30°C)

 That's it!
 Your new smart climate entity is ready to use.
 No YAML editing required!